Originally published here on my blog.

 - Split Testing: Netlify allows you to easily A/B test two deployments

-Vercel is ahead here, with a soft limit of 100 build hours / month for free and 400 with the Pro plan ($20/month per member) compared to Vercel's 300 build minutes / month free and then $7/500 minutes.
+Vercel is ahead here, with a soft limit of 100 build hours / month for free and 400 with the Pro plan ($20/month per member) compared to Netlify's 300 build minutes / month free and then $7/500 minutes.
 Most projects won't need anywhere near this much time anyway, so it probably won't matter for you.

 Both Netlify and Vercel give you 100GB of bandwidth free (although that's a soft limit for Vercel).
 Netlify sells additional bandwidth at $20/100 and Vercel gives you 1 TB with the Pro plan (also a soft limit).